The Complete Guide To Buying Concentrates

 Live resin is a “live” extract, which means it’s made with fresh frozen cannabis flower.
 When cannabis flower is frozen immediately after harvest, it retains more cannabinoids and terpenes, which results in a more flavorful cannabis oil closely reminiscent of its parent strain (cultivar).
 This extract can then be turned into other types of concentrates.

 Live resin is a favorite among cannabis connoisseurs who want the full experience of a cultivar in concentrate form.
-That’s why you’ll see live resin products advertised by strain name, such as MFNY’s Super Runtz Live Resin Badder, which is live resin extract from the Super Runtz strain then refined to the consistency and texture of badder.
+That’s why you’ll see live resin products advertised by strain name, such as Rythm’s Bubba Fett live resin, which is live resin extracted from the Bubba Fett strain.

 Cannabis oil is a thick, syrupy liquid resulting from extraction.
 The most famous is probably Butane Hash Oil (BHO), a variety of cannabis oil produced by hydrocarbon extraction.
 Oil tends to be a broad- or full-spectrum cannabis product, meaning it contains most or all of the terpenes and cannabinoids found in the source plant.
 Expect around 90% THC content from cannabis oil.

 Importantly, oil and tinctures are not the same product.
-Tinctures are cannabis extract suspended in a carrier oil and they have an oil consistency.
-These products should not be vaped, but instead taken orally..
+Tinctures are cannabis extracts suspended in a carrier oil, and they have an oil consistency.
+These products should not be vaped, but instead taken orally.

 Rosin is a unique type of concentrate that’s produced by placing bubble hash, a concentrate made using ice water extraction, into a device known as a rosin press.
 The rosin press applies heat and pressure to the bubble hash to squeeze out a thick, viscous oil, which is typically amber or dark brown in color.
 Rosin is known for containing a significant amount of terpenes, as well as anywhere from 60% to 90% THC content.